 B.A., History and Political Science, magna cum laude, Yale University, 1997

-"On the Road to Litigation Abuse: The Continuing Export of U.S. Class Action and Antitrust Law," presented at the U.S. Chamber Institute for Legal Reform 2006 Legal Reform Summit (Washington, D.C., October 2006) (co-author, John H. Beisner)
+"On the Road to Litigation Abuse: The Continuing Export of U.S. Class Action and Antitrust Law," presented at the U.S. Chamber Institute for Legal Reform 2006 Legal Reform Summit (Washington, D.C., Oct.
+2006), with John H. Beisner

 "Expanding Private Causes of Action: Lessons from the U.S. Litigation Experience," presented at The Trans-Atlantic Challenge: Diverging Approaches to Regulatory and Legal Reform in the United States and Europe (Brussels, Belgium, Sept.
-14, 2005) (co-author, John H. Beisner)
+14, 2005), with John H. Beisner

-"The New Meets the Old: The Class Action Fairness Act of 2005 and State Law Indirect Purchaser Antitrust Actions," THE ANTITRUST PRACTICTIONER Vol. 2 (May 2005) at 5 (co-author, Ian Simmons)
+"The New Meets the Old: The Class Action Fairness Act of 2005 and State Law Indirect Purchaser Antitrust Actions," THE ANTITRUST PRACTICTIONER Vol. 2 (2005), with Ian Simmons